-Monitor and manage the plan's implementation by updated relevant

-- information within the database to reflect changes in conditions or status of recommended projects. - Establish programming and outreach materials including City-specific tourism based mapping and online resources. - An internal asset management tool which can be used to communicate municipal priorities and integrated with wider municipal services. - A communication tool with external partners, including but not limited to surrounding municipalities and local developers.
+- Monitor and manage the plan's implementation by updated relevant information within the database to reflect changes in conditions or status of recommended projects. - Establish programming and outreach materials including Cityspecific tourism based mapping and online resources. - An internal asset management tool which can be used to communicate municipal priorities and integrated with wider municipal services. - Communicate with external partners, including but not limited to surrounding municipalities and local developers.